nhsuk/nhsapp-frontend/docs/components/card-links.md

 [embed icon example]

+If you are using icons, they should have [aria labels/hidden text?] so that screen reader users also benefit from this additional prompt on the card link.

 ### Using badges

 Use badges to alert users to new, important information that sits beyond a card link.
 This could include unread messages or new appointment details.